 Links, aka hyperlinks aka hypertext are dangerous?
 Why?
 It’s because no single company can control them.

 That’s why Google wants to replace them with proprietary metrics and connections.
 The first step in doing so is convincing people that free and neutral links are dangerous for them.
 Once they stop using them the “better” Google alternative will solve the problem.
-The strategy is so apparent I wonder why nobody is talking about it.
-Prepare for the forced identifiable Google activity dystopia.
-Google will protect us from dangerous links by creating their own Web.

 * Creative Commons image by Andrew Barclay.